haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 #### Update

 Click Update button to finish.

-Save or open via "File" menu.
+#### Open and Save

+You can save your algebra by selecting "File" > "Save" menu, and load a saved algebra using "Open."

+For example, when you choose a file from within the `examples` folder using "Open," a quiver and relations will be loaded automatically.

 ### Right Tabs